SLIG Foundations Scholarship

-- They are experienced in basic genealogical research; confidently use census, vital, and a variety of other record sources to identify ancestors and confirm relationships; and have begun to build upon those skills.
+- They have a strong working knowledge of the basic principles of genealogical research, and have had several years of experience applying those principles, confidently using census, vital, and a variety of other record sources to identify ancestors and confirm relationships.

-- They have at least five (5) or more hours available each week to complete the required homework for this course.
+- They have available each week three-plus (3+) hours to attend sessions and an additional five (5) to ten (10) hours to complete the required homework for the course.

 What the scholarship includes:

-The successful applicant will receive a pre-reserved seat in the course Fall 2019 SLIG Virtual Intermediate Foundations and a full tuition waiver.
-This course will both introduce them to institute-level education and help prepare them to attend future institute courses.
+The successful applicant will receive a pre-reserved seat in the 2024 SLIG Fall Virtual Foundations course and a full tuition waiver.

-The scholarship does not include the cost of required textbooks if not yet owned, or technology required to successfully complete the course.
+A digital syllabus will be provided.
+The scholarship does not include the cost of recommended reading or references works if not yet owned, technology or other tools if any required to successfully complete the course.

 How to Apply